SEO for AI? What you need to know about GEO

 So while the mechanics evolve, the mission endures.
 Create something worth finding.
 Write something worth quoting.
 Build a brand worth trusting.

 At Somuna, we treat AI as an opportunity.
 It forces brands to grasp the essence of good marketing – particularly the notion that by being clear and helpful, you earn trust.
-A long time ago, I learnt that it’s not the best services and products that succeed, its those that communicate best how they will benefit their customers.
+Remember that it’s not the best services and products that succeed, but those that communicate best how they will benefit their customers.

 That’s what the future of SEO and GEO looks like for us.